Zodomo/Thoth/README.md

 Users can bring any contract in PDF form to THOTH to be bound.
-This can be provided by one party's lawyer, custom written by the parties, or selected from an external leal repository such as OpenLaw (https://www.openlaw.io/).
+This can be provided by one party's lawyer, custom written by the parties, or selected from an external legal repository such as OpenLaw (https://www.openlaw.io/).

+Ultimately, THOTH uploads the agreement to IPFS, and prompts the signatories to execute the agreement.
+Upon completion by all signatories, the fully executed agreement is [insert mechanic].

 <b>THOTH and its developers can provide no legal advice or opinions as to
   the legality of any contracts agreed to and executed on THOTH.
 Use of and